Harlinn/Harlinn.Windows/Examples/Core/Math/pbrto/Readme.md

 executed with the `--new` command line option.
 Without the `--new` option, the app executes the original [pbrt](https://github.com/mmp/pbrt-v4) CPU based rendering machinery.

-The modified rendering machinery is approximately 65 % faster than the original Visual Studio 2022 build of pbrt.
+The modified rendering machinery renders [kroken/camera-1.pbrt](https://github.com/mmp/pbrt-v4-scenes/blob/master/kroken/camera-1.pbrt)
+91 % faster than the original Visual Studio 2022 build of pbrt.

 Rolling the original [pbrt](https://github.com/mmp/pbrt-v4) CPU based rendering machinery, and my modified version of this machinery, into a single app; makes it easier to verify that my modifications works as expected while exercising functionality provided by